OpenCode vs Claude Code: 161K Stars, Agent View, and the Provider War (2026)

 The Key Trade-off

 OpenCode: Tab to switch agents, @mention to invoke subagents, HTTP API for remote control.
-More interactive, but you configure the agents yourself.
+Scout subagent researches external docs without leaving your session.
+Background subagents run tasks while you keep working.

 Claude Code Subagent System (Native)